DtsiakmakisKPS/seat-race-game/README.md

 - run `npm install` to download the required packages. (express, socket.io)
 - run `npm run start` to start the server locally and will run on port `localhost:3000`.
 You can access the server on your local network by using your IP address instead of `localhost`

+## Credits
+Walls, seats, avatars and floor images were all downloaded by [OpenGameArt.org](https://opengameart.org/)